dynamic-labs/rain-dynamic-example/README.md

 ## 📝 Notes

 - **Testnet Only**: This demo uses test networks and test tokens only
+- **Dynamic-Powered**: All wallet and user management handled by Dynamic's infrastructure
 - **Auto-approval**: KYC applications are automatically approved for demo purposes
 - **Real Card Details**: Virtual cards have actual card numbers for testing
 - **Rate Limits**: Faucet and some operations may have rate limiting